-Many people worry about the side effects or risks of tooth extraction, but our dentists take all necessary precautions to avoid them.
+Many people worry about the side effects or risks of tooth extraction, but our dentists take all of the necessary precautions to avoid them.
 One common issue that patients face, though, is dry socket.
 When a blood clot does not form, the jawbone becomes exposed.
 It can be painful and risky, but our dentists know how to handle the situation right away.
 If you experience a dry socket, call us immediately, and we will dress the area with a sedative to treat the area.

-Luckily, less than 5 percent of patients experience dry socket, so it is not something that you should let get in your way should you need a tooth extraction.
-Typically, leaving the infected or affected tooth in place and avoiding the extraction poses a greater danger than the extraction itself.
+Luckily, less than five percent of patients experience dry socket, so it is not something that you should let get in your way should you need a tooth extraction.
+Typically, leaving the infected or affected tooth in place and avoiding the extraction poses a greater danger than the tooth extraction itself.

 Other Risks of Tooth Extraction